shundhammer/qdirstat/README.md

 the file type: Images, videos or whatever.

-This is a Qt-only port of the old Qt3/KDE3-based KDirStat, now based on the latest Qt 6.
+This is a Qt-only port of the old Qt3/KDE3-based KDirStat, now based on the latest Qt6.
 It does not need any KDE libs or infrastructure.
 It runs on every X11-based desktop on Linux, BSD and other Unix-like systems, and in a Docker container.